jckpn/lboro-comp-vision-notes/Computer Vision.md

 - Grayscale images typically have a bit-depth of 8 (for values $0 - 255$), and colour images have a bit depth of 24 (i.e. 8 bits for each RGB channel)

 <img src="https://www.reaconverter.com/features/samples/control-bit-depth.png" alt="How to change the color depth of an image using reaConverter" style="zoom: 67%;" />

-## Image Storage

-- An image can be stored as a matrix with $N$ rows and $M$ columns
-- Each entry of the matrix is one pixel of the image
-- So the storage space for an image in this format is $N\times M\times k$, where $k$ is the bit-depth
-- However, images are typically compressed to reduce the amount of storage required

 ## Image Resampling/Interpolation